Keep your team from “goin’ to Abilene.”

-Many years ago Professor Jerry B. Harvey discovered that the fundamental problem of contemporary organizations is the inability to cope with agreement--not conflict.
-He finds that most agreement in organizations is actually false consensus.
-It occurs because many people feel they might be isolated, censured or ridiculed if they voice objections.
-This often leads groups to act on inappropriate goals and is a setup for organizational failure.
+Many years ago, Professor Jerry B. Harvey’s research showed him that the fundamental problem of contemporary organizations is not conflict, but rather the inability to cope with agreement.
+He found that most agreement in teams is actually false consensus.
+This occurs because many people feel that they’ll be ridiculed or censured if they voice objections.
+This often leads groups to act on inappropriate goals and sets them up for organizational failure.

-CRM Learning’s all-time best-selling training video, The Abilene Paradox, Second Edition, dramatizes mismanaged agreement in both business and personal settings.
-In it, Dr. Harvey brilliantly describes the psychological causes, then presents the cure.
-Groundbreaking material at the time of its introduction in 1984, trainers find that the video's single central theme--managing agreement within a group--remains an effective illustration of a problem that is more prevalent than ever today.
+CRM Learning’s all-time best-selling training video program, The Abilene Paradox, 2nd Edition, dramatizes mismanaged agreement in organizational and personal settings.
+In it, Dr. Harvey brilliantly describes the psychological causes, and the cure, for “goin’ to Abilene”.

 Trainers find that the video’s scenes on a single central theme – managing agreement within a group – remain effective illustrations of a problem that is more prevalent today than ever.

 Our workshop includes exercises for a flexible training design to help participants learn:

 - The 5 psychological principles of The Abilene Paradox

 - How to avoid false consensus and achieve effective decision-making within a group